Shared Sibling Room - How To Do It Right?

 Besides the immediate benefit that will come due to their participation in the design process (mainly in aspects of coordinating expectations - you cannot be disappointed by something that you see is coming), a good talk will help you with one of the most exciting principles in the shared sibling room design process - personality assimilation, design-wise.

-The rationale underlying this principle is that your home should reflect who you are as a person, and it's highly recommended to inject some "You" into your home, design-wise.
-Here's a great article by Martha Stewart about the practicalities of embedding personality in your home design.
+The rationale underlying this principle is that your home should reflect who you are as a person, and it's highly recommended to inject some "You" into your home walls, design-wise.

 4. Reading/Learning Space.